-GOP Campaign Against The Trump-Russia Probe Seems To Be Unraveling
+The GOP Campaign Against The Trump-Russia Probe Seems To Be Unraveling

 And the assertions of a corrupt conspiracy to protect Strzok, fueled by revelations that months of text messages between him and Page had disappeared, suffered a blow Thursday when the Justice Department’s inspector general reported that the missing texts had been recovered.
 The day before, the FBI also revealed that thousands of its phones – not just Strzok's and Page’s – had been affected by the technical glitch that it says deleted the messages, further undercutting the theory that their communications were being concealed from investigators.

-The developments were greeted with ribbing by critics of the Republicans’ concerns, with the Senate Intelligence Committee’s vice chairman, Democratic Sen. Mark Warner, tweeting a joke about the so-called secret society.
+The developments were greeted with ribbing by critics of the Republicans’ concerns, with the Senate Intelligence Committee’s vice chair, Democratic Sen. Mark Warner, tweeting a joke about the so-called secret society.

 Even some Republicans found the situation amusing.
 Texas Sen. John Cornyn, a member of the Intelligence Committee and the number-two Republican in the Senate, told BuzzFeed News on Thursday that the talk of a “secret society” had left him mystified.